 Pouring hot water on your windshield to melt ice is not recommended.

 Clear your entire windshield before driving.
 You might be tempted to clear a small spot on the driver’s side to save time, but this isn’t a safe practice.

 Inspect your wipers before the cold weather gets here.
 It might be time to replace them with a new pair.
-This is something you should do ahead of time since driving to the auto parts store with broken windshield isn’t something you should do once the snow starts to fall.
+You should do this ahead of time since driving to the auto parts store with a broken windshield isn’t something you should do once the snow starts to fall.

 Inspect your windshield

 If there are chips and cracks in your windshield, get them fixed before the winter.
 Moisture could get into these cracks and cause them to expand once it freezes.
 Get small chips and cracks fixed as quickly as possible with a professional auto glass repair company.
 You can usually get this done for free.

 Keep in mind that snow will probably accumulate on your windshield this winter.
 The weight could worsen any existing damage if you don’t get your windshield fixed.

 Ask a technician before replacing your windshield.